 When you invest in niche specific templates you also don’t pay for features that may be relevant for other physicians but which you will never use.

 When your layouts are relevant you’ll already enjoy a great workflow.
-It gets even better with rheumatology EHR because the various aspects of your software will easily relate with each other.
+It gets even better with rheumatology EHR software because the various aspects of your software will easily relate with each other.
 You can easily develop a patient’s documents from an initial exam to more serious treatments or lab tests; with very little effort on your side.